nickfan/envoy-deployscript/README.md

 #### Release and dependencies build and deploy from local

-if your remote server don't have access to your git repos or don't have access to run `composer install`  (e.g some internal web server)
+if your remote server don't have access to your git repos or wouldn't be able to execute `composer install` successfully (e.g some internal web server got slow internet connection case composer install/update break down.)

-> envoy run deploy_localrepo_install --branch=master --env=production
+>envoy run deploy_localrepo_install --branch=master --env=production

 The **deploy_localrepo_install** task will  clone repo locally and pack deps then scp to remote server and deploy links and etc. that will ONLY require your local server have access to remote server and git server.